fraterenz/Project/README.md

 * article length
 * external links

 Also, it should be noted that certain conflicts *(Rohingya, ...)*  which were unknown a couple of years ago, have become of increasing interest.
-Future steps include:
+Possible future directions include:
 * finding a way to show this increasing in interest over the years if possible
 * Highlight media included in the references of popular vs unpopular articles: *Which top domains are mentioned?
 What kind of media are present?*